 As part of the ongoing capital improvements, additional property is purchased by Father Eric Hall to augment expansion of the church parking lot, and a major overhaul to the decades-old wiring of the church is completed.

-2012 - Father Hall commissions a new altar of sacrifice, which was hand crafted by parishioner Michael McKay.
+2012 - Father Hall commissions a new altar of sacrifice, which was hand crafted from red oak by parishioner Michael McKay.
 The first Mass on this new altar was celebrated on April 25.

 2013 - Father John Rice is appointed pastor.
 A Franciscan missionary from India, Father Vincy Illickal, is appointed associate pastor.